-What pushed that theory forward was, so Engels writes in Ludwig Feuerbach, "the powerful and ever more rapidly on"ushing progress of science and industry".
-But it remained "predominantly mechanical", because only the mechanical sciences had attained any high degree of development.
-Its "specific, but at that time inevitable limitation" was its "exclusive application of the standards of mechanics".
+What pushed that theory forward was, so Engels writes, "the powerful and ever more rapidly onrushing progress of science and industry."
+But it remained "predominantly mechanical," because only the mechanical sciences had attained any high degree of development.
+Its "specific, but at that time inevitable limitation" was its "exclusive application of the standards of mechanics."